foooorsyth/novm/README.md

 | Array\<(out) String\>             | :white_check_mark: |
 | ArrayList\<String\>               | :white_check_mark: |

-### Working with R8 / ProGuard
+### R8 / ProGuard

-novm should work out of the box with code minification and shrinking enabled. novm does not use runtime reflection to save and restore state, but does need to identify certain classes by name at build time.
+novm should work out of the box with code minification and shrinking enabled. novm does **not** use runtime reflection to save and restore state, but does need to identify certain classes by name at build time.
 The following rules in ```:novm-runtime/consumer-rules.pro``` will be inherited by consumers: